 The Newton Property and the Plateau Gold-Copper Belt are located near the City of Williams Lake, a full service regional centre which is approximately 250 kilometres northeast of Vancouver.
 The region is characterized by low-lying and gently rolling hills.
 It is well served by existing transportation and power infrastructure, supporting a number of operating mines and late-stage development projects.
-These include the Gibraltar copper-molybdenum mine (Proven and Probable Reserves of 472 million tonnes grading 0.315 % copper and 0.008 % molybdenum, Taseko Mines Limited) that has been in operation since 1973, the Mount Polley copper-gold mine (Proven and Probable Reserves of 46.2 million tonnes grading 0.34 % copper, 0.29 g/t gold and 0.95 g/t Ag, Imperial Metals Corp.) that commenced production in 2008, and late-stage development projects - notably the Prosperity gold-copper project described above.
+These include the Gibraltar copper-molybdenum mine (Proven and Probable Reserves of 472 million tonnes grading 0.315 % copper and 0.008 % molybdenum, Taseko Mines Limited) that has been in operation since 1973, and the Mount Polley copper-gold mine (Proven and Probable Reserves of 46.2 million tonnes grading 0.34 % copper, 0.29 g/t gold and 0.95 g/t Ag, Imperial Metals Corp.) that commenced production in 2008, as well as late-stage development projects - notably the Prosperity gold-copper project (Proven and Probable Reserves of 487 million tonnes grading 0.43 g/t gold and 0.22 % copper, Taseko Mines Limited).